Guidance, Soft skills & personality

 2. Don’t solve the problem, let the person solve it themselves.

-3. Ask: How do you want to deal with this?
+3. Question: How do you want to deal with this?
 What do you want to achieve?
 How can you achieve this?

 4. Clearly limit the time and energy you want to spend.